BogdanJasovic/hello-world/README.md

 Hi guys!

 Bogdan here.
-I'm new to programming and I know basics of HTML, CSS and JAvaScript.
+I'm new to programming and I know basics of HTML, CSS and JavaScript.